Frequently asked questions (FAQs)

 The Court has approved lawyers fees representing 25% of the settlement amount, together with repayment of other expenses they paid for in connection with the lawsuit.

-Legal fees and expenses will be paid out of settlement money from the defendants.
+Legal fees and expenses have been paid out of settlement money from the defendants.
 Class Members do not need to pay the lawyers “out of pocket”.

 The period for opting out or “excluding” yourself from the class action has passed.
 There is no further opportunity to opt-out.
-If you did not opt-out of the class action, you are bound by the Court-approved settlement and could be eligible to file a claim.
+If you did not opt-out of the class action, you are bound by the Court-approved settlement even if you did not submit a claim form.

-A termination is a right you have under the Lease Agreement, to end the Lease Agreement, have the lien removed, and have OEG remove the Equipment from your home.
+A termination is a right you have under the Lease Agreement to end your Lease Agreement, have the lien removed, and have OEG remove the Equipment from your home.

 The settlement requires OEG to charge no more for a termination than the amounts explicitly stated in your Lease Agreement.